alisyd/certificate-generator-stdal/README.md

-# certificate-generator-stdal
+# certificate-generator-standalone
-this is just the modification of certificate generator, it takes the credentials  and generates the certificate
+this is just the modification of certificate generator, it takes the credentials such as name, track and generates the certificate accordingly